Skip to main content

 But while the American hit many fabulous shots en route to lifting his first and only Claret Jug at Prince’s, arguably his greatest ever proved to be one of his last strokes at Royal Troon.

-Aged 71, Sarazen bid farewell to golf’s oldest and most prestigious major in style with a hole-in-one on the famous eighth hole, otherwise known as ‘The Postage Stamp’.
+Aged 71, Sarazen left his mark in what was his penultimate Open appearance, sinking a hole-in-one on the famous 8th hole, otherwise known as ‘The Postage Stamp’.

-There have been few better parting shots in the history of the Championship – rounding off an extraordinary Open career back at the place where it all started.
+There have been few better parting shots in the history of the Championship – capping an extraordinary Open career back at the place where it all started.

 Reaching the pinnacle